Top Cooku Dupe Cooku: Development

 Media Masons producer Ravoofa announced at the end of February that their company was quitting Star Vijay television after 25 years.
-Later on Media Masons decide to produce a new cooking show like Cooku with Comali on Sun TV.
+Later on, Media Masons decide to produce a new cooking show like Cooku with Comali on Sun TV.

 Release

-The first promo was unveiled on 28 April 2024.
-The second promo was unveiled on 1 May 2024, featuring first contestants FEFSI Vijayan.
+The first season's first promo was unveiled on 28 April 2024.
+The first season's second promo was unveiled on 1 May 2024, featuring the first contestants FEFSI Vijayan.